simon-glitch/simon-glitch.github.io/projects/webapps/King Taco/rules.md

     * In the case of the `WILD inverse`, the card sets the color and still inverts the playability condition.
 * If a `lock` or `rage` is active, the `WILD` will apply no restriction.
 * `WILD` can not be played while `calm` is active, but `lock` can.

-Given a player U plays a `WILD`:
-* U must choose a color from the colors in the game; this chosen COLOR is now the color of the wild, with respect to the playability condition
-* the next card **played** on top of the meet the current playability condition
-* we call this the `WILD` effect

 The symbol of a `WILD` with no secondary effect is `null`.
 Non-wild cards do not have this same symbol, and thus can not be played on top it by matching their symbol.